 This book aroused great controversy when it was first published and the crux of that is the debate about whether it is ‘cheating’ to use tools in drawing/painting.
 Hockney, rebuffs this view and says rather than attacking the idea of innate genius “optics would have given artists a new tool with which to make images that were more immediate, and more powerful".
 Hockney concludes that this does not "diminish their achievements.
 For me, it makes them all the more astounding".

+I love this book for more than the content of the text - the quality of production is superb – over 400 top-quality colour illustrations, many of them full page and including details of major works, plus gatefolds all provide a wonderful resource for anyone interested in art.
+You can drown in the colour images….
 It also includes Hockney’s correspondence during the two-year period of writing the book as well as examples of his own work.
 There are detailed explanations of various optical aids – what they look like, how they work and the effects they have on drawing.
 It includes extracts from writings of the Old Masters themselves, revealing the fascination and interest in the new ‘magick’ of lenses.
-The revised edition includes new material and is available in paperback.

 DRAWING COACH

-• Make a list of things to draw and each time just pull off the first thing on the list.
+- Make a list of things to draw and each time just pull off the first thing on the list.
 Here's a start: draw a shoe; an egg beater; the first thing you pull out of the kitchen implements draw, your hand; your foot; objects on the mantlepiece; a pair of spectacles...

-• Sign, date and keep your work as a record of your progress.
+- Sign, date and keep your work as a record of your progress.
 Seeing how you are improving will spur you on.

-• Don’t give up halfway through a drawing – push through the self-judgment barrier of ‘this drawing is rubbish’.
+- Don’t give up halfway through a drawing – push through the self-judgment barrier of ‘this drawing is rubbish’.
 Just keep going regardless and see what happens.
 It’s a drawing not a work of art…

-• Stand back from your drawing as often as you can, walk away and come back and see it with fresh eyes.
+- Stand back from your drawing as often as you can, walk away and come back and see it with fresh eyes.
 When you think you’ve ‘finished’, leave it propped up, go away and keep coming back to it, you’ll soon notice anything that looks ‘off’.

-• Turn a drawing upside down – areas that aren’t quite working will jump out at you.
+- Turn a drawing upside down – areas that aren’t quite working will jump out at you.

-• For every critical comment you make on your finished drawing, match it with one positive thing you are pleased with.
+- For every critical comment you make on your finished drawing, match it with one positive thing you are pleased with.
 It could just be the fact that you didn’t give up or the way you’ve caught the light in one spot.
 Look at your own work as you would look at someone else’s and be as kind to yourself as you would be to them.

 VIRTUAL VISIT